Programs & Treatment Areas

 - Gastrointestinal Cancer Research

-The UNM Cancer Center Gastrointestinal team focuses on all the organs of the digestive system including esophagus, stomach, pancreas, liver, gall bladder, small bowel, colon, rectum and anus.
+The UNM Cancer Center Gastrointestinal team focuses on all the organs of the digestive system including the esophagus, stomach, pancreas, liver, gall bladder, small bowel, colon, rectum and anus.
 They treat people with gastrointestinal cancers and conduct basic and clinical research.

 - General Research Fund